 All writing systems use visible signs with the exception of the raised notation systems used by blind and visually impaired people, such as Braille and Moon.
 Hence the need to include tactile signs in the above definition.

 In A History of Writing, Steven Roger Fischer argues that no one definition of writing can cover all the writing systems that exist and have ever existed.
-Instead he states that a 'complete writing' system should fullfill all the following criteria:
+Instead he states that a 'complete writing' system should fulfill all the following criteria:

 Writing systems are both functional, providing a visual way to represent language, and also symbolic, in that they represent cultures and peoples.
 In The writing systems of the world, Florian Coulmas describes them as follows: